Christmas Craft Party: ideas for a girl friend get together with decorations, drinks, appetizers, sweet table, and ornament making craft.

 Christmas Craft Party Centre Piece

-On the sleigh, I set up several cloches as a centre piece, and the gumball machine snow globe that I made here.
+On the sleigh, I set up several cloches as a centerpiece, and the gumball machine snow globe that I made here.
 The cloches looked like snow globes with little glitter houses and faux snow inside.
 The looked great along with a mini silver Christmas tree.

 I wanted to offer my guests a few cold drink options.
 The cranberry-raspberry punch is made from juice and ginger ale.
 Cranberry always seems perfect for the holiday season.
-I set-up some champagne glasses with pretty stripped paper straws and straw labels.
+I set-up some champagne glasses with pretty striped paper straws and straw labels.

 I also offered some wine, and water to guests.

 The star of the show was the hot chocolate bar.
 I made homemade hot chocolate, using this crock pot recipe.
 It was very chocolaty, maybe even a little too chocolaty for me -although admittedly I’m not the biggest chocolate fan, and you could certainly just increase the milk.

 Since my crock pot was busy making pulled pork -more details on the food to come, I made the hot chocolate on the stove, and when it was ready put it into a large thermos for serving.
 This worked great, since it stayed really hot, and I didn’t have to even think about it all night.
 Along with the hot chocolate, I put out some Irish Cream, and some Kahlua -in case any of my guests wanted to make their hot chocolate a bit special. 😉 There was also some caramels that could be added in, and some whipped cream.
 Yum.

 I also offered some cinnamon sticks for stirring, or for those who can’t get enough chocolate -chocolate spoons!
 I picked them up at the dollar store, each package had a few milk and a few dark chocolate spoons.
 These were a big hit.
 I also put out some candy canes for stirring, in pretty mason jars.